Short Stories with Long Shadows

 - The Parable of the Ewe Lamb from the Old Testament.

-- All Right from a Treasury of Jewish Folklore.
+- My Ten Favourite Jewish Folktales from a Treasury of Jewish Folklore.

 - The Engineering Professors & the Plane by Anonymous.